 Have your real estate emails been failing to deliver results?
 It’s time to get back to the basics.

 There are many smart marketing strategies you can employ for your real estate business – from social media advertising, direct mail, word of mouth marketing, local outreaches to writing a book.
 The Covid-19 pandemic forced many real estate agents to embrace innovative marketing strategies in an industry dominated by traditional marketing methods like postcards.

 However, most marketing techniques can’t hold a candle to email marketing when executed well.
 Email marketing generates a 4200% ROI, that is, $42 on every $1 spent.

-Not surprisingly, in a survey by TheClose, more than 66% of realtors said they want to improve their email campaigns and customer relationship management (CRM) process in 2021.
+Not surprisingly, in a survey by TheClose, more than 66% of realtors said they wanted to improve their email campaigns and customer relationship management (CRM) process in 2021.